R Basic

 You can truncate or extend an object by assigning a new length.

-If you extend the length, it will add NAs to adjust with a new length.
+If you extend the length, it will add NAs to adjust to the new length.

 x <- 1:5